AndreDiop/Seinfeld-Quiz/README.md

 # About

-Utilizing knowledge of elements of Javascript such as eventlisteners, DOM, getters, setters; I was able to create a timed quiz that presents users with a set of questions that they must complete within a set of time.
-There will be a time penalty for each wrong answer and at the end of the quiz, user will be given the opportunity to enter their name and  score will be entered on a high score list.
+Utilizing knowledge of elements of Javascript such as eventlisteners, DOM, getters, setters; I attempted to create a timed quiz that presents users with a set of questions that they must complete within a set of time.
+There should be a time penalty for each wrong answer and at the end of the quiz, user will be given the opportunity to enter their name and social media handle to be displayed on a high score list.

 ## Access